 What Are the Causes of Product Failures?

 Manufacturers have a legal duty not to offer us unsafe products without warning.
 When they fail in that duty and someone is seriously injured or killed, we have the right to hold them legally and financially responsible for those injuries.
 South Carolina law defines three ways in which consumers can claim a product was defective:

 - Defective design, in which the people who originally planned the product designed a flaw into it, so that every individual product has the same flaw.
 An example might be the Thomas & Friends wooden train toys recalled in June of 2007 because they were coated with poisonous lead paint.

 - Defective manufacture, in which the design of the product is fine, but something went wrong when it was being made.
-Several brands of peanut butter were recalled in early 2007 for a manufacturing defect that contaminated the peanut butter with salmonella.
+An example might be the famous Firestone tire recall of 2001.

 Who Can File a Product Liability Claim in South Carolina?

-If you or someone you care about has been injured by a defective product, you have the right to ask the manufacturer for money to cover your medical bills, property damage, pain and suffering and any permanent disability or loss.
-In order to protect that right, you should speak with the experienced SC product injuries attorneys at the Louthian Law Firm as soon as possible.
-We have more than 50 years of experience helping injured South Carolinians seek justice, and we’re committed to ensuring that you get the best legal representation possible.
-For a free consultation, call us today at Toll free: (803) 454-1200, or fill out our confidential online case evaluation form.
+If you or someone you care about has been injured by a defective product, you have the right to ask the manufacturer for money to cover your medical bills, property damage, pain and suffering, and any permanent disability or loss.
+In order to protect that right, you should speak with the experienced South Carolina injury attorneys at the Louthian Law Firm as soon as possible.
+We have 80 years of experience helping injured South Carolinians seek justice, and we’re committed to ensuring that you get the best legal representation possible.
+For a free consultation, call us today at 1-803-454-1200, or fill out our confidential online case evaluation form.